 The numbers are in! $198.6 million and counting!

 The Office of Arts and Culture spent much of 2016 working with 95 participating Santa Barbara County nonprofits to collect budget data and audience intercept surveys to quantify their economic impact.
-Partnering with the Americans for the Arts to aggregate the date, the ensuing 2017 Arts and Economic Prosperity® 5 report, released on June 17, 2017, the 95 participating county nonprofit arts organizations supported 5,857 jobs and generated almost $200 million dollars, delivering $19.1 million in local and state government revenue over one fiscal year.
+Partnering with the Americans for the Arts to aggregate the date, the ensuing 2017 Arts and Economic Prosperity® 5 report demonstrated that the 95 participating county organizations supported 5,857 jobs and generated almost $200 million dollars, delivering $19.1 million in local and state government revenue over one fiscal year.
 Arts and Culture contribute significantly to the success of our local economy.

 Event-related spending of $72.2 million was generated by audiences who attended a cultural event and spent associated dollars dining out in local restaurants, paying for parking, buying gifts and souvenirs, and paying for childcare and parking.
 Plus, attendees from out of town often stayed overnight in a local hotel.

 Please note that these numbers only provide a partial snapshot into the economic contribution of arts and culture.
 The $200 million dollars tallied do not include the tremendous contribution of over 100 additional arts and culture nonprofits that didn't participate in the study, or ANY local for-profit arts entities, such as the film industry, music and event venues, culinary arts and vinology, galleries or individual cultural practitioners, such as musicians, tattoo artists or welders.
 Arts and Culture account for over 600,000 jobs statewide.
 The Office of Arts and Culture has conducted this study in partnership with AFTA to record this data since the study’s inception and the numbers keep growing.

 The County Office of Arts & Culture proudly stewards the Arts & Economic Prosperity report, in concert with Americans for the Arts, to assess the direct financial impact of nonprofit arts and culture sector.
 Program Coordinator John Ogilvie is available to answer any questions at email@example.com.

 Per the Bureau of Economic Analysis, arts and cultural economic activity accounted for 4.2 percent of gross domestic product (GDP), or $729.6 billion, last year.
 This is a larger contributor to the GDP than building or construction.